trflynn89/dotfiles/README.md

 Editing language resources
 ------

 We can now edit any language file with PackageResourceViewer.
 Open the Command Palatte and start typing Open Resource.
 You can then select any language you want to edit, e.g. C++.
-Replace the C.tmLanguage, C++.tmLanguage, and JavaScript.tmLanguage files with the files in this repository.

 #####YANG syntax highlighting

 Open the Command Palette, start typing "instpkg" and select the Install Package option.
 Start typing YANG, and select "YANG Syntax Highlighting".

 The yang-syntax.tmLanguage file in this repository fixes some issues with this package and adds support for the "tailf:" statements used in ConfD.
 Open the Command Palette, start typing Open Resource, and open the YANG > yang-syntax.tmLanguage file.
-Replace its contents with the file in this repository.

-#####Makefile syntax highlighting

-Open the Command Palette, start typing "instpkg" and select the Install Package option.
-Start typing Make, and select "Makefile improved".

-Open the Command Palette again, start typing Open Resource, and open the "Makefile Improved > Makefile Improved.tmLanguage" file.
 Replace its contents with the file in this repository.

 #####MIB syntax highlighting